 In this section, we implement a fast 1D cross-correlation function.
 The goal is to perform a single cross-correlation of two long (214) 1D sequences of real numbers in about 200 µs.

-The unnormalized discrete correlation of two sampled functions $a$ and $b$ as generally defined in signal processing texts (e.g. numpy.correlate and MATLAB xcorr) is:
+The unnormalized discrete correlation of two sampled functions $a$ and $b$ as generally defined in signal processing texts (for example, numpy.correlate and MATLAB xcorr) is:

-The above definition is not unique and sometimes correlation may be defined differently (e.g. Wikipedia):
+The above definition is not unique and sometimes correlation may be defined differently (for example Wikipedia):

 In this tutorial, $a$, $b$ and $c$ will have the same length. $delay$ will range from negative half length to positive half length.